Roseneath Cottage: Ownership by the Templeton family

 In 1836 Harvey leased lots adjacent to Roseneath Cottage to Templeton.
 On 3 and 5 December that year he "leased" and "released" land from Section 10 to her.
 This probably refers to Lot 11 at least, part of which is now included in the contemporary Roseneath Cottage property.

 By conveyance in July 1837, Mrs Templeton acquired Henry Harvey's grant.
 In 1837 Roseneath was described as 'dignified and unpretentious.
 The wide, panelled front door is surmounted by a fanlight enhanced by an arc in brickwork above it.
 On either side of the door are two large shuttered windows which, like it, surmounted by patterned brickwork.
 A 3 sided verandah was included under the main shingled roof and upheld by wooden columns.
 The hall, 12 feet wide, ran the length of the house and a steep narrow staircase led up to the attics which comprised 2 large bedrooms and one smaller.
 There were 5 rooms on the ground floor; the parlour, dining room and Janet's bedroom were large and their mantelpieces had flat, fluted supports.
 There were also 2 minor bedrooms'.
 "At the rear were the kitchen quarters, stables and a coach-house.
 The cottage overlooked the Domain and, on either side, was a good piece of ground where Janet made a garden planting shrubs and fruit trees, including oranges, apples, pears, plums, apricots and peaches, nectarines, vines and mulberries.
 A well was sunk in the yard to provide water".

 In 1837 a Templeton family wedding was held at Roseneath Cottage.
 The "Sydney Herald" reported the marriage of the "third daughter of the late Andrew Templeton Esq." to A. M. William Furlonge at "Roseneath Cottage, Parramatta".
 Marion Templeton married her first cousin William Forlonge.
 This is the first published use of the name "Roseneath", suggesting the house was built by this date and that the Templeton family were living there.
-According to a fictional novel based on Templeton's life storey, written more than a century later by her granddaughter, Nancy Adams, Janet Templeton lived at Roseneath Cottage and her sons attended the nearby King's School, while her younger daughter had a governess; they enjoyed being guests at functions at the nearby Government House in Parramatta Park.
 In 1838 there is mention of Mrs Templeton of Concord, Parramatta.
 The Templetons became interested in the pastoral industry in the Port Phillip district in 1838 when John, at 21, took up a station then known as "Seven Creeks", about 35 mi from the Goulburn River.
 She is believed to have been responsible for the introduction of merino sheep into Victoria (of the Forlange breed).